core-wg/transport-indication/draft-ietf-core-transport-indication.md

 (which under their URI normalization rules is equivalent to a path containing a single slash).
 For the coap and coap+tcp schemes, URIs with different host names can indicate the same transport as long as the names resolve to the same addresses.
-For the other protocols, the given host name informs the name set in TLS's Server Name Indication (SNI) and/or the host sent in the "Host" header of the underlying HTTP request.
+For the others, the given host name informs the name set in TLS's Server Name Indication (SNI) and/or the host sent in the "Host" header of the underlying HTTP request.

 If an update to this document extends the list,